thejamesgore/comp-sci/README.md

 # comp-sci

-A visual demonstration of CompSci concepts and demo of my knowledge/understanding of those concepts.
+A visual demonstration of CompSci concepts and serves as a showcase of my understanding of these topics.
+By visualizing and explaining these concepts, I aim to reinforce my knowledge and address any gaps in my understanding.
+This process not only helps me but also offers a valuable resource for others learning these concepts.

+Concepts to cover:

+- Sorting algorithms
+- Data structures
+- Graph algorithms
+- Dynamic Programming
+- String Algorithms

 ## Bugs / Challenges